MacTynow/newrelic-docker/README.md

 ## Installation

-Follow the instructions at [this page][1] to download the nrsysmond beta and nrsysmond.cfg files.
+Follow the instructions at [this page][1] to download the nrsysmond beta and nrsysmond.cfg files and add them to this repo.
 Then run docker build.
 Or get the container on the hub by running docker pull pocketplaylab/newrelic-docker.

 [1]: https://discuss.newrelic.com/t/how-to-try-out-the-docker-beta/19478
 [2]: https://rubygems.org/gems/etcd-env